Introduction

 tube exchanger for equivalent heat exchangersurface.

-Aircoolers are used for overhead condensers of column and consist of fin-tube bundles with header box to each end, having inlet on top of header-box at one end and outlet on bottom of header box at the other end.
+Aircoolers are used for overhead condensers of column and consist of fin-tube bundles with a header box to each end, having inlet on top of header-box at one end and outlet on bottom of header box at the other end.

 For single pass arrangement of air-cooler exchangers, inlet nozzles are mounted on the top of the header box and the outlet nozzles are located at the opposite end and mounted on the bottom of the header box.For double pass arrangement, the inlet and outlet nozzles are located at the same end.